chaaban17/emma-nodejs-challenge/README.md

 # Overview

-1. I used a framework called [Sequelize](https://sequelize.org/),this framework will make the class modular, scalabale and easy to extend to multiple databases.
+1. I used a framework called [Sequelize](https://sequelize.org/),this framework will make the class modular, scalable and easy to extend to multiple databases.
 The DB used in this project is SQlite.

 2. Persistance: The storage supports persistance for a limited time, so the user can set a limited time in seconds to persist the data in the DB, after the specified time interval, the record (key/value) will be deleted.